Nezer-Ekunke/technical-writing/clnosorr6000409lccpc4bmbs.md

 ### **5) Justify content**

 This property aligns content across the main axis of the screen.
-Now to understand this better, in flexbox and grid, you will often hear the terms main and cross axis, in real-life scenarios you can refer to the main axis as the x-axis on a graph as it aligns items from left to right.
-Justify content has its properties and I will explain them below.
+To understand this better, in flexbox and grid, you will often hear the terms main and cross axis.
+In real-life scenarios, you can refer to the main axis as the x-axis on a graph as it aligns items from left to right.
+Justify content has its properties, and I will explain them below.

-* **flex-start** (default)**:** by default, we style every flex item as flex-start, this will align items towards the start of the flex-direction of choice.
+* **flex-start** (default)**:** by default, we style every flex item as flex-start; this will align items towards the start of the flex-direction of choice.
 For demonstration purposes, the direction of choice chosen in our demonstration is row.
 Check out the alignment in the image below.

     ![Justify Content: Flex Start](https://cdn.hashnode.com/res/hashnode/image/upload/v1696972803409/117af223-dffd-4d1d-ba5b-2090d276e014.png align="center")